Dogtrot House

 Awards: NCModernist George Matsumoto Prize - Third Place Jury Award (2024)

-NCModernist George Matsumoto Prize - First Place People’s Choice Award (2024)
+NCModernist George Matsumoto Prize - First Place People’s Choice (2024)